f4exb/sdrangel-docker/sdrangel/readme.md

 <h3>Common options</h3>

-The build commands can control from which repository and from which branch you are cloning the source of SDRangel.
+The build commands can control from which branch you are cloning the source of SDRangel.
 You can also give a different tag version than the default.

-  - `-r` specifies from which URL you are cloning the `sdrangel` repository (default is `https://github.com/f4exb/sdrangel.git`).
-The repository name hash key is used during the clone step so that build caches can be kept separately for each repository.
   - `-b` specifies which branch you are checking out in the clone (default is `master`).
 The image name of the image tag (after the /) will be the branch name e.g. `sdrangel/dev:linux_nvidia`
   - `-c` specifies an arbitrary commit tag.
 This is to force a fresh clone of the SDRangel repository.
 If that tag changes from the one previously used then the clone layer in the build cache is refreshed.
     - By default this is the current timestamp so each time the build is run a new cache is built